People

 Anna (Anya) Ivanova

-Anya got her PhD and postdoctoral training from MIT.
+Anya is an Assistant Professor at the School of Psychology at Georgia Tech.
+She got her PhD and postdoctoral training from MIT.

 [CV] [Twitter] [email]